-If your P-Card is assigned to an extramurally-funded account, there may be additional restrictions as to what can and cannot be purchased.
+If your P-Card is assigned to an extramural-funded account, there may be additional restrictions as to what can and cannot be purchased.
 In general, the more restrictive policy applies.

 - Can I use the P-Card to purchase against an agreement?

 - Yes.
-Although you can use the P-Card to purchase against an agreement, you may not exceed the delegated limit of $4999 per transaction on the P-Card, even if the transaction limit on the agreement is higher.
-If using an agreement, provide the vendor with the agreement number to ensure appropriate pricing, terms, and conditions.
+Although you can use the P-Card to purchase against an agreement, you may not exceed the delegated limit per transaction on the P-Card, even if the transaction limit on the agreement is higher.
+If using an agreement, provide the supplier with the agreement number to ensure appropriate pricing, terms, and conditions.

-- Does the $4999 per transaction limit include taxes and shipping and handling?
+- Does the P-Card transaction limit include taxes and shipping and handling?

 - Yes.
 When placing an order, be sure to consider any taxes and shipping and handling charges.
 The total of all charges cannot exceed the delegated limit per transaction on the P-Card.

-- Is it ever acceptable to split a transaction to bypass the delegated purchasing limit of $4999 per transaction?
+- Is it ever acceptable to split a transaction to bypass the delegated purchasing limit per transaction?

-- No. Orders exceeding the transaction limit are to be processed on a KFS Requisition.
-Procurement & Contracting Services will work with vendors to get the best price for these purchases.
+- No. Orders exceeding the delegated limit on the P-Card are to be processed on a KFS Requisition.
+Procurement & Contracting Services will work with suppliers to get the best price for these purchases.

 - What is the difference between the P-Card and the Travel Card?